-Three different scenarios are analyzed:
+Three different scenarios are analyzed as follows.

-1) Base case scenario:

-This scenario represents the network densely loaded and before the addition of a microgrid or scattered DG.
-Results from this case serve as reference framework for the simulation of upgrades in the system.
+1) Base-Case Scenario: This scenario represents the network densely loaded and before the addition of a microgrid or scattered DG.
+Results from this case serve as a reference framework for the simulation of upgrades in the system.

-2) Microgrid scenario:

-This scenario represents the network upgraded with a microgrid.
+2) Microgrid Scenario: This scenario represents the network upgraded with a microgrid.
 As previously described, the microgrid is composed of three individual generators of 5 MW each.
-Therefore, simulation cases of the microgrid will assume a total generation of 5 MW, 10 MW or 15 MW.
+Therefore, simulation cases of the microgrid will assume a total generation of 5, 10, or 15 MW.
 In normal operation, the utility serves the microgrid as a lumped load that is equal to the demand of all loads connected to the microgrid plus the internal losses of the microgrid (wiring and subsystems) minus the internal generation.

-3) DG scenario:

-This scenario models the performance of the network when DGs are not concentrated in the microgrid but are scattered across the geographical area occupied by the microgrid.
+3) DG Scenario: This scenario models the performance of the network when DGs are not concentrated in the microgrid but are scattered across the geographical area occupied by the microgrid.
 This serves to address the case where individual customers, and possibly the utility, have distributed generation installed at particular locations.
 The objective is to represent scenarios that are comparable in power penetration to the microgrid scenarios.
-Therefore, cases with a total generation ranging from 1 MW up to 15 MW are analyzed.
+Therefore, cases with a total generation ranging from 1 to 15 MW are analyzed.
 Since the number of possible scenarios is very large for each generation level, an equivalent DG case is computed by randomizing the position and size of 20 DG units and then averaging the results of these cases.
-All DG units will have unity power factor and we have maintained the number of units fixed to 20 because the variation of this number does not affect the results.
-For each generation level, 20 different DG scenarios are computed.
-This has been found to be the minimum number of random scenarios to ensure a convergent average response of the network in terms of voltage violations; see [37].
-The randomization is performed as follows: 1) the location of the 20 DG units is randomly set within the area of study.
-This randomization is applied by using a normal statistical distribution amongst the connection points in such area.
-2) The power supplied by each DG unit is also distributed with a normal statistical distribution.
+All DG units will have a unity power factor and we have maintained the number of units fixed to 20 because the variation of this number does not affect the results.
+For each generation level, 20 different